frank-f-trafton/prod_ui_docs/docs/reference/wimp_interface.md

 [Window Frames](../widgets/wimp/window_frame.md) are movable rectangles that appear over the Workspace.
 There can be any number of Window Frames, and they support the following configurations:

-* **Modal**: the topmost modal frame blocks interaction with all other frames until dismissed.
+* **Modal**: the topmost modal frame blocks interaction with all other frames, until dismissed.

-* **Frame-blocking**: a window frame can block interaction with one other frame until dismissed.
+* **Frame-blocking**: a window frame can block interaction with one other frame, until dismissed.

 * **Sorting levels**: "low", "normal", and "high"

 * **Workspace association**: When a Workspace is dormant, so too are any of its associated Window Frames.
-A Window Frame that is *unassociated* will appear even if no Workspace is active.
+A Window Frame that is *unassociated* will appear, regardless of the current active workspace.

 * **Hidden**: Active Window Frames can be made invisible (and denied user input events) while still running.